PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 The visual agenda uses snapshots of the slides in your presentation to generate a visual overview of your presentation.
 The Visual Agenda transitions between sections using zoom animations.

 Similar to the text agenda, a template slide will be generated, which can be used to configure the format of the visual agenda.
 By default, the images are laid out in a grid.
 You can rearrange and resize the images as you like.
+You can also change the theme of the template slide.

 In the following example, we reposition the images and add additional shapes to the slide.